isarachol/EC535_FINAL_PROJECT/README.md

 For Laptop:
 - Using IP address number except the last digit to create private channel
-- Find the name your ethernet port and replace enp5s0 with it
+- Find the name your ethernet port using the command ` ls /sys/class/net/ ` and replace enp5s0 with it.
+There may be multiple names, look for names like eth0, enp2s0, or wlp3s0 (for wireless)
-- Command: sudo ifconfig enp5s0 192.168.7.1 netmask 255.255.255.0 up (assign IP address to ethernet part and then determine the capcaity of how many devices can be assigned to use the private channel)
+- Command: `sudo ifconfig enp5s0 192.168.7.1 netmask 255.255.255.0 up` (assign IP address to ethernet part and then determine the capcaity of how many devices can be assigned to use the private channel)

 For Beagle Bone:
-- ifconfig eth0 192.168.7.2 netmask 255.255.255.0 up
+- `ifconfig eth0 192.168.7.2 netmask 255.255.255.0 up`

-**Upload Kernel Module and Userspace**
+**Make and Upload Kernel Module and Userspace**

+Clone the src folder and make each file.
+You should have `walk.ko`, `walk`, and `Laptop`

 In Beagle Bone:
 - Using command: rz (activate picocom)
-- Then click Ctrl A and Ctrl S (trigger the laptop to prepare to send file)
+- Then click Ctrl A and Ctrl S (trigger the laptop to prepare to send the file)
 - Then use the file path

 **Run Object Detection and Kernel program**

 First: Install Kernel Module (Beagle Bone)
 1. Create Charater device
-    - Command: mknod /dev/walker c 61 0
+    - Command: `mknod /dev/walker c 61 0`
 2. Insert Kernel Module into the device node
-    - Command: insmod /root/walk.ko
+    - Command: `insmod /root/walk.ko`
 3. Run Userspace command
-    - Command: ./kwalk
+    - Command: `./kwalk`
+(Or send src/run.sh to Beagle Bone and execute it with `./run.sh`)

 Second: Run Object Detection Code (Laptop)
-1. Compile Code with C++ and openCV flag
+1. Compile Code with C++ and OpenCV flag
-    - Command: g++ Test5.cpp -o Test5 `pkg-config --cflags --libs opencv4`
+    - Command: ` g++ Test5.cpp -o Test5 ``pkg-config --cflags --libs opencv4`` `
 2. Run Code:
-    - Command: ./Test5
+    - Command: `./Laptop`

 Result:
-- The expected output is the laptop send real-time data using ethernet port to Beagle Bone.
-Beagle Bone uses Userspace as middleman to receive and send data to kernel.
+- The expected output is the laptop sending real-time data using the Ethernet port to the Beagle Bone.
+Beagle Bone uses Userspace as a middleman to receive and send data to the kernel.
-  Kernel will use the sent data to control servo motor and distance sensor
+  The kernel will use the sent data to control the servo motor and the distance sensor
 - The object can be changed to be 4 types.
-First, it need to select the video window and then click spacebar to change the combination of object and color.
+First, select the video window, then press the spacebar to change the target combination of object and color.